shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 Due to my working remotely in Montreal a large portion of my job is done via email.
 I often need to communicate via email to clients, colleagues and others in the Government of Canada web community.
 I am comfortable and skilled in written communications and am able to tailor my messages to suit my intended audience.
 My experience in creating training materials for various groups has helped me in this area.

-The technical specifications documents I write for the Adobe Experience Manager developers have broadened my written skills to include technical writing which involves logical and analytical
+The technical specifications documents I write for the Adobe Experience Manager developers have broadened my written skills to include technical writing which involves descriptive and analytical styles of writing.

 ### Ability to establish priorities and meeting deadlines.

 Dealing with high profile clients like PCO, Adobe and TBS on a daily basis I often have to deal with conflicting deadlines and priorities.
 I often have to negotiate with clients to schedule different releases of products.
-I am adept at working with others in order to ensure that my tasks and completed in a timely manner.
+I am adept at working with others in order to ensure that my tasks are completed in a timely manner.
 I am able to work on many projects simultaneously and meet my targets.

 ## Competencies